 Claire Akin: I understand you’re a professional plant caretaker!
 How did you get into that career?

-The company I work for maintain indoor and outdoor plants for several commercial properties.
+The company I work for maintains indoor and outdoor plants for several commercial properties.

-My older brother had worked for company for year when it was one of the biggest landscaping companies in the state.
-Once they downsized, he asked if I needed a job and I’ve been there for fifteen years and counting!
+My older brother had worked for the company when it was one of the biggest landscaping companies in the state.
+Once they downsized, he asked if I needed a job, and I’ve been there for fifteen years and counting!
 It’s definitely a one-of-a-kind job.
 It’s the perfect career!

 Claire Akin: What’s your secret weapon when it comes to growing fiddle leaf figs?

 Alison: Light!
-The direct sunlight or light from grow lights (if your plant is acclimated) the better.
+The more direct sunlight or light from grow lights (if your plant is acclimated), the better.
 They are full sun trees in their natural habitat, so I do whatever I can to replicate that.